 Once parked, it is essential to check your surroundings before you open your door.
 Often, on major roads that have bike lanes, the curb is parallel to the lane.
 So before you are ready to exit your car, be sure there are no oncoming cyclists, as an open car door can obstruct their path and potentially cause injury.

 When you are behind the wheel of a car, you must stay focused on the road.
 Minimize distractions such as cell phones and remain aware of your surroundings.
-Lack of distractions lessens your chances of an accident and makes the roads safer for drivers and cyclists.
+Lack of distractions lessens your chances of a crash and makes the roads safer for drivers and cyclists.

 Safety tips for kids